 - 5.28 After the publication of an exposure draft, EFRAG proceeds to consider stakeholders' feedback from the consultative process.
-In some cases, it may be decided to re-expose proposals before proceeding to a finalised pronouncement. - 5.29 The feedback received from the public consultation and other outreach activities determines the priorities of focus (if any), or may result in the project being discontinued. - 5.30 Decisions to re-expose are taken by the EFRAG SRB, in consultation with the EFRAG SR TEG.
-In doing so, the EFRAG SRB considers whether the revised proposals include any fundamental changes on which respondents have not had the opportunity to comment because they were neither contemplated nor discussed in the basis for conclusions accompanying the exposure draft.
-The EFRAG SRB also considers whether it will learn anything new by re-exposing the proposals. - 5.31 If EFRAG SRB is satisfied that the revised proposals respond to the feedback received and that it is unlikely that reexposure will reveal any new concerns, it proceeds to finalise the proposed requirements.
-Once discussions have been finalised, the final draft standard (or draft amendment) will be submitted for approval by the EFRAG SRB.
+In some cases, it may be decided to reexpose proposals before proceeding to a finalised pronouncement. - 5.29 The feedback received in the public consultation and other outreach activities determines the focus priorities (if any), or may result in the project being discontinued. - 5.30 Decisions to re-expose are taken by the EFRAG SRB, in consultation with the EFRAG SR TEG.
+In doing so, the EFRAG SRB considers whether the revised proposals include any fundamental changes on which respondents have not had the opportunity to comment because they were not contemplated or discussed in the basis for conclusions accompanying the exposure draft.
+The EFRAG SRB also considers whether it will learn anything new by re-exposing the proposals.
+If it is satisfied that the revised proposals respond to the feedback received and that it is unlikely that re-exposure will reveal any new concerns, it proceeds to finalise the proposed requirements.

+Once discussions have been finalised, the final draft standard (or draft amendment) will be prepared for approval by the EFRAG SRB.